Santa Maria, Bulacan: Land use

 Basically agricultural, about 29.02 km2 or 30.54% of the town's land area is devoted to crop production.
 Approximately 26.66 km2 of riceland in Santa Maria are rain-fed and 2.36 km2 are irrigated.
 An area of 32.74 km2 are classified as non-productive agricultural area or open grasslands.

-Mineral resources
+Natural resources

-The town has rich deposits of gravel and sand and volcanic tuff or adobe.
-Quarrying has been a good source of livelihood among the citizens.
+Santa Maria, Bulacan, has abundant natural resources.
+It is renowned for its extensive deposits of gravel, sand, and volcanic tuff/ignimbrite (commonly known as adobe, lastillas, or escombro).
+Quarrying has become a significant means of living for the local population, where the abundant pyroclastic deposits from the Guadalupe Formation, such as tuff and ignimbrite in Santa Maria, are quarried for construction and decorative purposes.These valuable resources are indispensable in numerous sectors, such as construction, infrastructure development, and artistic pursuits.

 Climate

 Due to its location near Metro Manila, rainfall and climate in Santa Maria is almost similar to the country's capital Manila.
 The location of Santa Maria in the western side of the Philippines made Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAG-ASA) to classify its weather scheme as Type I. Wind coming from the Pacific Ocean is generally blocked by the Sierra Madre mountain range, a few kilometers east of the municipality.

 Its proximity to the equator tends to make its temperature to rise and fall into very small range: from as low as 19 C to as high as 35 C. The Köppen climate system classifies Santa Maria climate as tropical monsoon (Am) due to its location and precipitation characteristics.
 This means that the municipality has two pronounced seasons: dry and wet seasons.
 The municipality's driest months are from November to April where it receives less than 60 mm of rainfall.
 On the other hand, maximum rain period is from June to September where it receives not more than 600 mm of rainfall.
 Hail and snow is not observed in the municipality.

 Humidity levels are usually high in the morning, especially during June to November, which makes it feel warmer.
 Lowest humidity levels are recorded in the evening during wet season.
 Discomfort from heat and humidity is extreme during May and June, otherwise it is higher compared to other places in the country.
 Average sunlight is maximum at 254.25 hours during April and minimum at 113 hours during July, August and September.